The Food Security Challenge

 Many families in Malawi depend entirely on rainfall, leaving communities vulnerable to drought and seasonal hunger.

-Limited access to irrigation and modern farming systems prevents many farmers from reaching their full potential.
+Limited access to irrigation and modern farming systems prevents many families from reaching their full agricultural potential.

 Key challenges include: